 Another speed demon in our round-up of top center console boats is the Nor-Tech 450 Sport Center Console.
 This boat runs on quadruple Mercury Racing 400R outboards, delivering a cruising range in the mid 60s and a top-end in the mid-80s.
 It’s large enough to support a substantial cabin, has gobs of comfy seating, and is constructed with a fiberglass, Kevlar, and carbon fiber sandwich.
 It even sports fish boxes and dive tank stowage, so you can enjoy more than merely going fast.

-Read the Nor-Tech Sport Center Console review.
+Browse available Nor-Tech Sport Center Console boats.

 Pursuit S 328 Sport

 Few boats do a good job of walking the fine line between fishing machine and family boat, but one that has no problem doing so is the Pursuit S 325.
 It has wide-open deck spaces, rodholders, a 24 gallon livewell, and integrated fishboxes.
 But it also sports a console cabin with a berth that converts into a settee, extra passenger seating that flips out of the back of the leaning post and from the transom, an extended swim platform, and a cockpit galley with a sink, refrigerator, and electric grill.
 Like all Pursuits the fit and finish is nothing short of spectacular – and that’s something everyone will appreciate no matter what type of boating they enjoy the most.

 Sportsman Open 282 Tournament Edition